How to Get to Porto from Lisbon

 - Recommended if you are looking for an economical alternative

-4. How to get from Lisbon to Oporto by car, an expensive option
+How to get from Lisbon to Oporto by car, an option that can be expensive

-The rental price is around 15€/day, so it is cheap, the problem is that the tolls are very high and they are charged automatically thanks to the license plate recognition.
+The rental price is around 15€/day, so it is cheap, the problem is that the tolls are very high and are automatically charged thanks to license plate recognition.
 That is to say, you will not find physical barriers on the road, but the car will be recognized and then the rental agency will give you a receipt.
-You should take this into account and consider it as part of the cost to go from Lisbon to Porto, you don't want any surprises or fines!
+You should take this into account and consider it as part of the cost to go from Lisbon to Porto, you do not want surprises or fines!

-Whether you travel with your own car or with a rental car, if you have a driving license issued by a European country, you will be able to drive freely in Portugal.
+Traveling with your car or with a rental car, if you have a driving license issued by a European country, you will be able to move freely in Portugal.
 The only thing is that if you use your car and you don't have ViaT, you will have to buy the toll device at an EasyToll terminal.